cypress-io/cypress-documentation/content/guides/component-testing/slots-vue.md

 slots.

-Lastly, renderless components, like a Loading component or ApolloQuery component make heavy use of slots in order to define what to render in various states
-like: error, loading, and success.
+Lastly, renderless components, like a Loading component or ApolloQuery component make heavy use of slots to define what to render in various states like: error, loading, and success.

 ## The Simplest Slot

-We'll be showing off how to test a Modal that uses a default `<slot/>`.
+We'll show off how to test a Modal that uses a default `<slot/>`.
 Like in previous sections, we'll start simple.

 <div style="position: relative; display: flex; justify-content: center; align-items: center; background: rgba(0,0,0,0.2); width: 400px; height: 320px;">